pan-/Porting_Guide/Docs/BLE/api_remarks.md

 `getAddress`: Why not const ?
 `GapState_t`: Why fields are not bool ?
 `connection timeout`: It should be possible to know which connection started timeout.
 `updateConnectionParams`: Why there is no user callback for this ??
+`startScan` is inconstitent with other APIs. where is `processRadioNotification` ? wheer is the function stopRadioNotification ?